 What is the secret to a successful ICO?
 What’s the one thing you definitely need to know to make sure your blockchain project will achieve world domination – but that no one is telling you?

 Hold your breath…

 Others may disagree with me.
 In fact, they quite obviously do – a quick Google search reveals dozens or even hundreds of supposed “secrets” to successful blockchain startups that are spilled all over the web.

 Some “secrets” address the underlying platform, such as:

-- Using Ethereum (Stellar, NEO, EOS, Waves) as a platform
+- Using Ethereum (Stellar, NEO, NEM, Waves) as a platform

 - Developing your own platform